calamitymandy/AudioWOMAN/README.md

 ⚠ **Important:** Ensure the number of copied files matches the number of paths to avoid errors.

 ---

+### **File Audit**
+🔹 **What it does:**
+Compares filenames from the generated paths with actual files in a selected folder, identifying missing and extra files.

+📌 Steps:
+1. Put the list of filenames in result textbox (copy/paste it or generate it) ⚠ **Important:** Ensure the list of filenames contains the exact name of the files with the extension (e.g. “name_of_the_audio_file.wav”)
+2. Select a folder to analyze.
+3. Click on button **"File Audit"**.
+4. The program will compare the generated paths with actual filenames and display missing and extra files.
+You can export the results as a text files.

+---

+### **Media Info**

+🔹 **What it does:**
+Checks all audio files in a selected directory for uniformity in sampling rate, bit depth, and number of channels.

+📌 Steps:
+1. Select a folder containing audio files.
+2. Click on button **"Media Info"**.
+3. The program will check if all files have the same parameters.
+If discrepancies are found, a detailed report will be displayed and can be saved.

 ### **Clear All: Reset Everything**